Ian Dunlop

-Dunlop was born in Edinburgh, the eldest son of Commander Frederick Hamilton Dunlop, R.N. and the grandson of Sir Thomas Charles Dunlop of Doonside (1878–1960), sportsman, printer and publisher of the Ayr Advertiser.
+Dunlop was born in Edinburgh, the eldest son of Commander Frederick Hamilton Dunlop, R.N., and the grandson of Sir Thomas Charles Dunlop of Doonside (1878–1960), sportsman, printer, and publisher of the Ayr Advertiser.
 He was educated at Eton College and then Trinity College, Dublin, where he read Mental and Moral Science.
 He now lives in London.
-In 2016, he published The Urban Fox, which is his first collection of poems.
+In 2016, he published The Urban Fox, his first collection of poems.

-Besides writing, Dunlop has worked as an art expert for Sotheby's, New York and was for a time Head of Contemporary Art.
+Besides writing, Dunlop has worked as an art expert for Sotheby's, New York, and was Head of Contemporary Art for a while.
 He also worked as an art dealer and was a founder member of the Artis Group.